anshshukla2533/love_mate/README.md

 #  Love _mate

-**Start Forever** is a premium, high-aesthetic matchmaking and intimacy-building platform designed to help souls find their perfect rhythm.
+**love_mate** is a premium, high-aesthetic matchmaking and intimacy-building platform designed to help souls find their perfect rhythm.
 Built with a "god-level" design philosophy, it focuses on shared experiences, personality alignment, and meaningful connections.

 ---